alexb616/Generic-Ruby-Deserialization-2.x-3.x/README.md

 You can run the script for a single Ruby version or loop through many versions to compare outputs.

-Run with a specific Ruby version
+Run with a specific Ruby version.
+Delete `2>/dev/null` for docker debug

 ```bash
 docker run --rm \